The Ripley LS is a 29" wheel trail bike with 120mm of rear wheel travel, mated to a 130mm travel front fork.

-We have increased the tyre clearance to accept up to 29 x 2.6" Schwalbe or Maxxis 2.5 WT tires
+We have increased the tyre clearance to accept up to 29 x 2.6" Schwalbe or Maxxis 2.5 WT tyres

 The upper eccentric is wider, resulting in a stiffer swingarm connection

-Two new colors (we're calling them "Vitamin P" and "Ti-Ho Silver")
+Two new colours (we're calling them "Vitamin P" and "Ti-Ho Silver")

 120mm rear wheel dw-link travel